akydd/py_pokemon/readme.md

 ```

 ## How to run
 1. Ensure you have python installed on your system.
-You shoud be able to do somsething like this at the command prompt.
+If it is installed, you shoud be able to do somsething like this at the command prompt.
 Your command to run python will vary.
 If `python3` doesn't work, try `python`.
 ```sh
 python3 --version
 Python 3.13.0
 ```
 2. Download both the script (`py_pokemon.py`) and the data file (`data.json`) into the same directory.
 3. Pick the range of placements you want to analyse.
 For example, players ranked 200th to 300th place.
-4. Run the script:
+4. From the directory where you downloaded the files (step 2), run the script.
+In the example below, we've used a placement range of 200 to 300.
 ```sh
 python3 py_pokemon.py data.json 200 300